The Phonograph and Its Future

 The Ozen device was battery powered record player and was put inside an assortment of dolls and toys with its various phrases heard when a button was pressed.

-But the replacement of records in toys and dolls was quickly change as the golden age talking toys waned.[3]
+But the replacement of records in toys and dolls was quickly changing as the golden age talking toys waned.[3]

 Below are two examples of the Golden Age: the 1960 Chatty Cathy and the 1983 Chatty Patty, 'the final year Mattel added anything to the Chatty line."